 Natural Medicine is Still Medicine

 The most important thing to understand is that the most "natural" way to treat anxiety is without any type of medicine at all.
-Many people turn to herbal supplements, for example, because these supplements are not made from manmade products, but medicine is still medicine, herbal or not.
-The safest possible way to cure anxiety – and the most natural way to treat anxiety – is with some type of therapy or exercise that does not involve any type of herbal or medicinal treatment in any way.
+Many people turn to herbal supplements, for example, because these supplements are not made from synthetic products, but medicine is still medicine, herbal or not.
+The safest possible way to cure anxiety - and the most natural way to treat anxiety - is with some type of therapy or exercise that does not involve any type of herbal or medicinal treatment in any way.

 Keep that in mind as you consider alternative options to prescription anxiety medications.
-While an herb or mineral may improve your anxiety, they still affect your body, and are not truly as natural as learning new coping mechanisms and ways to control stress.
+While an herb or mineral may improve your anxiety, they still affect your body and are not truly as natural as learning new coping mechanisms and ways to control stress.

 The Non-Medicinal Therapies

+Keep in mind that the most natural therapy is one that requires no medicine, herb, or supplement at all.
 For those that are willing to commit to some type of treatment that isn't plant or medicine based, the following are the most common and effective treatment options: